KreativInstitut-OWL/batchar/README.md

     MindAR) that the finished AR experience will need.
 You could load those via a CDN, but to comply with EU regulation, we opted to just include the files.
-- `src` has the actual app.
+- `/src` has the actual app.
 Here you will find components, helper functions, assets, tests etc.
   - `/src/content` contains the content that gets displayed in the app:
   - `/src/content/content.ts` holds the description text